 Public Health Section

-Permit to Organise Entertainment Event
+Permit to Organise Entertainment Events

 Entertainment Ordinance, 2000 — Section 5(1) No entertainment shall be provided in any place of entertainment unless the local authority has granted (a) a licence to provide such entertainment; and (b) a licence to operate such place of entertainment.